The #1 question we get over, and over, and over again, is “how do I get more traffic to my site?”

 In your email signature, set your name to link to your site, or include a call to action in the signature telling people why they should go look at your site.

-If you have a team, make sure that everyone in the company has their email signatures driving traffic back to the site, especially if there’s something specific you want people to do like refer their friends for job openings.
+If you have a team, make sure that everyone in the company has their email signatures driving traffic back to the site, especially if there’s something specific you want people to do like refer their friends for Sumo jobs.

 If you go offline for a few days, set up a “vacation” autoresponder that tells people to check out your site while you’re gone.